 Overall, we view DLG's personal lines distribution as strong, with products sold directly by phone, over the internet, through online aggregators, as well as via partnerships particularly in the home segment.
 To improve efficiency and effectiveness, DLG has been reestablishing its partnership capabilities, including exiting a number of partnerships and has renegotiated existing deals.
-For example, in 2018 the group signed a minimum 5 year partnership deal with Volkswagen Insurance Services (Great Britain), and again extended its travel agreement with Nationwide until 2023.
-In 2016, it signed a three-year extension with RBS for home and private insurance, and extended its Prudential partnership in home and motor for a further two years.
+For example, in 2018 the Group signed a minimum 5 year partnership deal with Volkswagen Insurance Services (Great Britain), and again extended its travel agreement with Nationwide until 2023.
+In 2016, it signed a three-year extension with RBS for home and private insurance.
 The commercial division also benefits from some direct distribution (via Direct Line for Business, "DL4B"), although the majority of premiums are still accessed via brokers.
 DLG also continues to improve its distribution capabilities by investing in new websites, digital propositions (e.g. Darwin) and by targeting less traditional partnerships.
 Darwin targets customers who mainly buy through PCWs and uses a smart pricing system to provide a price based on the individual.

-The group's underwriting expense ratio remains relatively high and above its personal-lines-orientated peers, despite the group's inherent scale advantages.
-However, DLG's reported expense ratio (including commission ratio) reduced by 4.9% points to 29.9% in 2018 (2017: 34.8%), reflecting the combined effect of a reduction in the commission ratio of 2.6% points (as a result of business mix shift and exit from the distribution agreement in the Home business with Nationwide and Sainsbury's) and a reduction in the expense ratio of 2.3% points (as a result of a reduction of the operating expenses by £84 million).

-Going forward, we expect the group's expense ratio to continue to reduce, via the implementation of ongoing efficiency programme initiatives (the group targets to reduce operating expenses below £700 million in 2019) and top-line growth.
-DLG is aiming to improve its operating expense ratio to 20% by YE 23 (YE 18: 23.4%).
+The Group's underwriting expense ratio remains relatively high and above its personal-lines-orientated peers, despite the Group's inherent scale advantages.
+However, DLG's reported expense ratio reduced by 4.9% points to 29.9% in 2018 although it increased slightly to 30.3% at YE19 driven by an increase in the commission ratio.
+Going forward, we expect the Group's expense ratio to reduce, via the implementation of ongoing efficiency programme initiatives and top-line growth, although because of Covid-19 DLG has warned that it may not achieve the target of reducing operating expenses by £50 million from 2018-2021.
+Longer-term, DLG is aiming to improve its operating expense ratio to 20% by YE23 (YE18: 23.4%).

 Product risk and diversification: Relatively low product risk, offset by limited business diversification and dependence on the UK DLG writes UK non-life business only, split 84% personal lines and 16% commercial lines.
-DLG has four main business segments, including motor (52% of GWP and 69% of operating profit in 2018), home (19% and 14%), rescue and other (13% and 7%), and commercial (16% and 10%).
-In our view, product line diversity is, therefore relatively limited in light of the preponderance of personal motor although the motor proportion of operating profit in 2018 is inflated by the positive profit impact of the Ogden discount rate change and by larger than average weather losses in Home.
-At H1 19, motor represented 56% of operating profit.
+DLG has four main business segments, including motor (52% of GWP and 55% of operating profit in 2018), home (18% and 28%), rescue and other (14% and 7%), and commercial (16% and 10%).
+In our view, product line diversity is therefore relatively limited in light of the preponderance of personal motor.